-Option #2: Equipment loan
+Option #2: Equipment Loan

-Best for: Newer businesses financing small and large-scale equipment purchases for your café or coffee shop
+Best for: Newer businesses financing small and large-scale equipment purchases for your café or coffee shop.

-Option #3: Working capital loan
+Option #3: Working Capital Loan

 Working capital loans are designed to cover short-term business needs.
 For example, if you want to revamp your marketing campaign or stock up on inventory ahead of the holiday season, a working capital loan might be the answer.

 These loans typically have lower borrowing amounts than term or equipment loans, often maxing out at $500,000.
-The interest rates for working capital loans may be higher, based on the lender and your creditworthiness.
+The interest rates for working capital loans may be higher based on the lender and your creditworthiness.

 Something else to consider about working capital loans is that they tend to have shorter repayment terms.
-Generally, these loans have terms of 12 months or less so you’ll need to consider whether that’s something your current cash flow can sustain.
+Generally, these loans have terms of 12 months or less, so you’ll need to consider whether that’s something your current cash flow can sustain.

-Option #4: Merchant cash advance
+Option #4: Merchant Cash Advance

-Best for: Newer businesses or cafés, and coffee shop owners with less-than-perfect credit
+Best for: Newer businesses or cafés and coffee shop owners with less-than-perfect credit

-Prior to making a final decision regarding financing for your café, it’s essential to weigh the pros and cons of each pathway.
+Before making a final decision regarding financing for your café, it’s essential to weigh the pros and cons of each pathway.
 Ultimately, the option you choose should allow you to reach your business goals without compromising the stability of your bottom line.